lubeda/EsphoMaTrix/README.md

 - **[aptonline](https://github.com/aptonline)** for his work on the ulanzi hardware
 - **[wsbtak](https://github.com/wsbtak)** for the work on the ulanzi hardware
 - **[ofirsnb](https://github.com/ofirsnb)** for his contributions
+- ** everbody that found bugs and reported them!

 ## Special thanks to all sponsors